flaxsearch/solr-es-comparison/README.md

     $ cd elasticsearch
     $ curl -XPUT http://localhost:9200/speedtest -d@index-config.json

-(replacing localhost:9200 with the location your Elasticsearch instance).
+(replacing localhost:9200 with the location of your Elasticsearch instance).
 Then edit the `indexer.py` script and set `ES_URL` to point to the speedtest index.

     $ time python indexer.py ../data/docs.gz A